GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Offline content available and media playable

-While offline, via the left-hand drawer, I can still navigate to the "Downloaded" section and enjoy downloaded podcast episodes that are ready to be played and are displayed with all metadata like artwork and descriptions.
+While offline, via the left-hand drawer, I can still navigate to the **Downloaded** section and enjoy downloaded podcast episodes that are ready to be played and are displayed with all metadata like artwork and descriptions.

 <figure class="w-figure">